funilrys/PyFunceble/docs/usage/from-a-terminal.rst

     Clean all files under the output directory.

 As it is sometimes needed to clean our :code:`output/` directory, this argument does the job automatically.

 .. warning::
     This argument delete everything which are :code:`.keep` or :code:`.gitignore`

 :code:`--clean-all`
 """""""""""""""""""

     Clean all files under the output directory along with all file generated by PyFunceble.

 .. warning::
-    This really deletes almost everything we generated without any warning.
+    This deletes almost everything we generated without any warning.

 .. note::
     We don't delete the whois database file/table because they are (almost) static data which are shared across launches in your environment.

 .. warning::
     If you plan to clean manually do not delete the whois database file or table as it will make your test finish under a much longer time as usual for you.

 .. warning::
     If you don't combine this argument alongside with the :code:`--database-type` argument or its configurable equivalent, this argument will only clean the JSON formatted databases.

 :code:`--directory-structure`
 """""""""""""""""""""""""""""

     Generate the directory and files that are needed and which does not exist in the current directory.

 Want to start without anything?
 This argument generates the output directory automatically for you!

 .. note::
     In case of a file or directory not found issue, it's recommended to remove the :code:`dir_structure.json` along with the `output/` directory before using this argument.

 Global overview